aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### What makes your approach different from other AI consulting firms?

 We integrate AI implementation with organizational development and individual purpose alignment.
-Most AI consultants focus only on technology efficiency, while we ensure AI serves your mission and supports human flourishing.
+Most AI consultants focus only on technology efficiency, while we aim to ensure AI serves your mission and supports human flourishing.
 We work specifically with purpose-driven organizations and understand their unique needs and values.

 ### Do you work with for-profit companies, or only nonprofits and cooperatives?